 However, before entering the intended design mark a user needs to refer to the “Design Search Code Manual” to look up the relevant Design Codes.
 It is important to get the relevant search code for a particular design, otherwise, we will end-up with datasets that are irrelevant and unrelated to our intended design mark.

 As far as the look, feel and functionality of this search form concerned it’s very similar to the previous one, that consists of a “fielded search form” which opens after we click the Word and/or Design Mark Search (Structured) option present in the TESS home page.

-Depending on the number of search results we want on per page, we can direct the database to return the specific number of search results that varies from (100-500).
+Depending on the number of search results we want on per page, we can direct the database to return the specified number of search results that vary from (100-500).

 The 19 different search fields that are available in the “word and/or design mark search” form are mentioned below:

 Abandonment Date, Affidavits, Assignment Recorded, Attorney of Record, Basic Index (Combined MP + PM + MN), Coordinated Class, Cancellation Date, Change in Registration, Current Basis, Decimal Mark, Description of Mark, Design Code, Design Description, Disclaimer Statement, Distinctiveness Limitation Statement, Filling Date, Full mark, Goods and Services, and International Class.